-Although I’m not a vet, I do feed my two dogs (60lb Shepherd mix and 60lb Rhodesian Ridgeback mix) organic raw eggs at least once a week.
+Although I’m not a vet, I do feed my two dogs (a 60-pound shepherd mix and 60-pound Rhodesian Ridgeback mix) organic raw eggs at least once a week.
 And they just love it.

-The bottom line is that eggs are a complete food source for dogs.
-They're a complete source of amino acids, and they contain vitamin A, riboflavin, vitamin B12, iron, selenium and fatty acids.
-The shell contains calcium and is good for their teeth and digestion.
-Remember that modern dogs are a decedent of grey wolves and wolves eat raw . . . well, everything.
+Modern dogs are a decedent of grey wolves and wolves eat raw . . . well, everything.
 So your dog’s digestive system is fully equipped to handle raw foods too.
-In fact, the dry kibble of today is doing a disservice to your dog’s wolf-like digestive system.
+In fact, the dry kibble of today may be doing a disservice to your dog’s wolf-like digestive system.

 - Further, the acidic stomach is strong enough to kill all bacteria as well as break down whole raw bones.
 This is why dogs can eat wild animals and digest them with little problem.